wangonya/wangonya.com/content/blog/prompting-users-for-input.md

 ---

 Getting user input is an important part of any kind of application.
-Since we\'ve already learned about [options](https://wangonya.com/blog/click-commands-options/), adding a user prompt to our hello world app should be a breeze.
+Since we've already learned about [options](https://wangonya.com/blog/click-commands-options/), adding a user prompt to our hello world app should be a breeze.
 All we need to do is add `prompt=True` to the option decorator, so that it